Date

 About the facilitator:

 Sakina Hassan is a Salaam Award-winning writer and former librarian specializing in kid lit and storytelling.
 She is freelancing as a writer and a children's event planner and curates magical and meaningful writing experiences for individuals of all ages.
-Her work has recently been published in Lakeer Magazine, And Other Poems and Mightier.
+Her work has recently been published in Lakeer Magazine, And Other Poems, Mightier and Himal Magazine.

 Equality Policy: